Tronald/CoordinateSharp/README.md

 A simple library designed to assist with geographic coordinate string formatting in C#.
 This library is intended to enhance latitudinal/longitudinal displays by converting various input string formats to various output string formats.
 Most properties in the library implement ```INotifyPropertyChanged``` and may be used with MVVM patterns.
 This library can convert Lat/Long to UTM/MGRS(NATO UTM) and Cartesian (X, Y, Z).
 The ability to calculate various pieces of celestial information (sunset, moon illum..) also exist.

-CAUTION: v.1.1.3.1 is considered a breaking change as `MoonDistance` has been converted from a `double?` object to a `Distance' object.
+CAUTION: v.1.1.3.1 is considered a breaking change as `MoonDistance` has been converted from a `double?` object to a `Distance` object.
 Obsolete properties from 1.1.1.5 have also been removed as scheduled.

 ### Introduction
 * [Change Notes](#introduction)